davidkern13/React-Lazy-Image/README.md

 ![](https://i.ibb.co/DtbLVMN/Purple-and-White-Math-Tutor-Bordered-Linked-In-Banner.png)

-### Loading a lazy image with control of the events and display replacement image is not visible or loaded.
+### Loading a lazy image with control of the events and display replacement image is not visible or loaded and utils.

 ### Using [Live demo (code)](https://codesandbox.io/s/github/davidkern13/React-Lazy-Image)